Beaver Sound - Nature's Engineering Calls

 1

-The beaver sound of a tail slap can be heard up to a quarter mile away in still conditions
+The beaver sound of tail slapping can be heard up to 2 kilometers away

 2